CanIGrow/canigrow-frontend/README.md

 Goals: Finish User Story 2, test features, fix bugs, and deploy the website.

 Monday, October 15th:
 In the morning we met to plan this next sprint.
 Jocelyn worked on password reset by email.
 JT worked on letting a user drag-and-drop plants and delete plants.
-Kevin worked on deployment, styling, and error fixes.
+Kevin worked on deployment, adding a footer, styling, and error fixes.

-Tuesday, October 16th:
+Tuesday, October 16th: Jocelyn worked on authorization email and updating the database.
+Kevin worked on styling the front page and header.

 Wednesday, October 17th: